 Pro: You Will Learn Skills That Translate Outside of the Law

-A deeper understanding of those pesky Terms & Conditions on every website is the tip of the iceberg when it comes to skills you learn when you become a lawyer.
+A deeper understanding of those pesky Terms and conditions on every website is the tip of the iceberg when it comes to skills you learn when you become a lawyer.
 From savvy negotiating to creative problem-solving, you will develop skills that will help carry you through life.
-Check out these seven skills that you can use in work and in life.
+Check out these seven skills that you can use in work and life.

 Con: You Won’t Start With the Big Case

 Tamanna chatted with Florina Altshiler, Managing Attorney at Russo & Toner and prolific lecturer, before a few of her recent programs.
 She cautioned that no matter where you start, you probably won’t be taking on big cases right away.
 Most likely, you will start by working under a senior associate or partner, and eventually work your way up to solo trials years later.
 Of course, this depends on the size and organization of the law firm, and legal services attorneys are more likely to take on major responsibilities early on.
 In the beginning, however, expect to do legal research and write memos, observe trials, and generally do support work.